davidedigrande/tryexcept-decorator/README.md

 ```

 In this example, the get_data() function uses the requests library to fetch data from a hypothetical API.
-The handle_exceptions decorator is applied to the get_data() function to handle any exceptions that might occur during the API request.
+The tryexcept decorator is applied to the get_data() function to handle any exceptions that might occur during the API request.

 If an exception is raised, the decorator catches it and returns an error message to the user in a dictionary format.
 If no exception is raised, the decorator simply returns the response data in JSON format.
 This allows the application to gracefully handle any exceptions that might occur during the API request, without crashing or disrupting the user experience.

+As you can see from the example you can have access to useful info in your exception-handling function, by getting them from the handled function with optional reserved keywords:

+f_exc, will be the raised exception.
+f_locals, will be a dict with the decorated function's variables that are available in its namespace at the moment of the exception.
+f_name, the name of the decorated function.

 Contributing
 If you'd like to contribute to the handle_exceptions decorator, feel free to submit a pull request on the GitHub repository.